 Jamie L. Clark.
-Assistant Professor; PhD (Anthropology) University of Michigan, 2009.
+Associate Professor; PhD (Anthropology) University of Michigan, 2009.
 Paleolithic archaeology, modern human origins, hunter-gatherer lifeways, zooarchaeology.
 Southern Africa and the Near East.

 Office: 312 Bunnell